Moscow travel guide

 Address: 27/2 Tverskaya Ulitsa.
 Metro Mayakovskaya.; Website: https://www.facebook.com/pg/Burgernaya/photos/?ref=page_internal

 Filimonova & Yankel

-A favourite seafood hot spot, F&Y serves up seafood cooked in a variety of styles.
+A favourite seafood hot spot, Filimonova and Yankel serves up seafood cooked in a variety of styles.
 A large banquet style dining room makes for a festive atmosphere perfect for larger gatherings.
-A live but mellow jazz band sets the ambiance further with a classy yet casual atmosphere, much like the fun but quality fish dishes which come in many forms - baked, seared, grilled or still flopping.
+A live but mellow jazz band sets the ambiance further with a classy yet casual atmosphere.
+The seafood is exceptionally fresh.

 Mu-Mu operates a string of popular restaurants in Moscow all serving cheap traditional Russian food.
 Very popular with locals looking for quick eats and tourists wanting to try specialty Russian food without spending a fortune, the restaurants usually sport a pleasantly busy atmosphere.
-If you need fast food in Moscow on a budget Mu-Mu is a good option because it will still give you a taste of something typically Russian.
+If you need fast food in Moscow on a budget Mu-Mu is a good option.

 Address: 26a Tverskoi bulvat, Tverskaya; Website: www.cafe-pushkin.ru/en/

 There's a strange paradox at work in this swanky, themed restaurant.
 While waitresses dress as milkmaids, goats and chickens (live ones) occupy cages near the restaurant centre and the decorative furniture consist of haystacks, the calibre of service and meals are up to the standards of the upper echelons of society.
 Indeed, most of the restaurant's clientele dress smartly for dinners here.
 It is a Ukrainian restaurant serving up Ukrainian and Russian specialities, open for breakfast, lunch and supper.
 Reservations are recommended but may not be necessary.